Island With the Oldest Remaining Mosque Structure on the East African Coast: 5 Interesting Pictures & More

 Kilwa Vacations: Kilwa Kisiwani Tanzania — The Island of Kilwa (Island With the Oldest Remaining Mosque Structure on the East African Coast/Island With the Oldest Remaining Mosque Structure in the East African Coast)

-Kilwa Kisiwani, along with an island 8 kilometers away, Songo Mnara, is the home of a UNESCO world heritage site known as “The Ruins of Kilwa Kisiwani and Ruins of Songo Mnara”.
+Kilwa Kisiwani, along with the nearby island of Songo Mnara, is home to a UNESCO World Heritage Site known as the Ruins of Kilwa Kisiwani and Ruins of Songo Mnara.

 Ruins at Songo Mnara

-To give you an idea of what there is to see during your vacations in Kilwa, here are some pictures I shared on Instagram after my trip there.
+To give you an idea of what there is to see during your vacation in Kilwa, here are some pictures I shared on Instagram after my trip there.

 Pictures of Kilwa Kisiwani, the Island With the Oldest Mosque in East Africa